If you’re anything like me, you do a ton of online research prior to purchasing a new product.

 Only focusing on your blog is a big mistake.
 Don’t get me wrong, your blog is the number one contributor to your traffic, but your content strategy doesn’t end there.
 You are a WooCommerce store owner after all.
 You need to make sure that all of your content is solid.

-Take time and focus on your product and service descriptions.
+Take time and focus on creating detailed and informative product and service descriptions.
 Making sure that your customers know exactly what they are purchasing is key to getting them to make the buying decision.

 Remember, most online shoppers are feeling like they don’t get enough information about the product.
 Some online shoppers want more photos, others more reviews and videos, so give them what they want in order to be able to purchase from you.